hkurokawa/code-review-as-journey/presentation.md

 ```

 ^
-Settings aboutg coding style or code inspection can be shared in repository.
+Settings about coding style or code inspection can be shared in repository.
 Save your time with automation.
+Adding those settings to gitignore is helpful.

 ---
 # 3rd party libraries